What is cartilage?

 Recovery following surgery is dependent on a number of factors, including the procedure, age and personal healing ability.

-Come to the Knee Specialists
+Come to the Cartilage Treatment Specialists

-At IGEA, our orthopedic surgeon specializes in treating injuries, including cartilage injury, using advanced treatment options.
+At IGEA, our orthopedic surgeon specializes in treating knee injuries, including cartilage injury, using advanced treatment options.
 These and other specialties are part of our practice’s full continuum of care for patients living with brain, spine, neuroendovascular and orthopedic conditions.

 For more information about the superior care and services we provide or to schedule an appointment with one of our experts, contact us today.